gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and his hair was tied back in a thick club braid with a blue ribbon from his wedding collar for luck.
 "I'll lead on Pillow with Rash and Sensy as spotters.
-Gas and Fee, you're on Blue---you take Noxy and the Gifted with you.
+Gas and Fee, you're on Blue—you take Noxy and the Gifted with you.
 In and out,
 quick and simple,
 and everyone's back here for soup before you can sneeze.